diderikk/wind_breaker/README.md

 * Metrics (See tcp(7) man page, and tcp_info struct)
     * TCP_INFO
 * Add more parsing for more HTTP headers.
-* Memory optimization, data-oriented design, spacial locality (maybe not necessary) (based on [Andrew Kelley Practical Data Oriented Design (DoD)](https://www.youtube.com/watch?v=IroPQ150F6c) and [Handles are the better pointers](https://floooh.github.io/2018/06/17/handles-vs-pointers.html))
+* Memory optimization: data-oriented design, spacial locality (maybe not necessary) (based on [Andrew Kelley Practical Data Oriented Design (DoD)](https://www.youtube.com/watch?v=IroPQ150F6c) and [Handles are the better pointers](https://floooh.github.io/2018/06/17/handles-vs-pointers.html))
-* Performance optimization (assembly understanding, cache optimization?)
+* Performance optimization (spacial locality?)
 * A thread/path that listens to console/http input and can send commands to the server (e.g. reload config, shutdown, etc.)
 * Basic Auth